 - Cook slowly to an amber caramel, shaking pan periodically to prevent burning.

-- Very gradually, add hot cream in small batches.
+- Very gradually, add hot cream in small batches and continue to whisk ingredients.
+Stir In bananas.

-- Cook for 1 minute, stirring occasionally, then remove from heat and pour into a bowl to cool.
+- Cook for 1 minute, stirring occasionally, then remove from heat and transfer to a blender.

 - Combine all ingredients in a food processor.